-To provide an incentive for members generating electric energy from an eligible small distributed generation (Small DG) facility, as defined below, and to provide for the purchase of energy produced in excess of the members' electrical consumption, while honoring the cooperative's obligation to provide electricity to all members on a cooperative basis as required by the Illinois Not-For-Profit Act and Internal Revenue Code Section 501(c)(12) and complying with the cooperative's wholesale power contract obligations with Prairie Power, Inc. (PPI) and PPI's Policy #510 (Small Distributed Generation Facilities Incentive).
+To provide an incentive for members generating electric energy from an eligible small distributed generation (Small DG) facility, as defined below, and to provide for the purchase of energy produced in excess of the members' electrical consumption, while honoring the cooperative's obligation to provide electricity to all members on a cooperative basis as required by the Illinois Not-For-Profit Act and Internal Revenue Code Section 501(c)(12) and complying with the cooperative's wholesale power contract obligations with Prairie Power, Inc. (PPI), PPI's Policy #510 (Small Distributed Generation Facilities Incentive), and PPI's Policy #504 (Net Metering and Delivery of Excess Member-Consumer-Generated Electricity).
 This policy does not provide for physical interconnection and parallel operations requirements of a Small DG facility.
-See the Interconnection and Parallel Operation of Distributed Generation policy for such provisions.
+See the Interconnection and Parallel Operation of Distributed Generation policy (Section IV, #46) for such provisions.